salilab/imp/applications/ligand_score/README.md

 # Ligand Score

+To score ligand poses, use the `ligand_score` command line tool.

 Two different scoring files are provided:
     - protein_ligand_pose_score.lib for use when one wants to find the most near-native poses of a ligand from many geometry decoys of the